 In Virginia domestic assault is defined under VA Code 18.2-57.2.

-Domestic assault is defined as assault by a family member or cohabitant.
+Domestic assault is defined as an assault by a family member or cohabitant.
 There are several relationships that can be considered family or domestic including husbands and wives, ex-spouses, parents and children, domestic partners, dating partners & unrelated individuals living in the same household.
 Individuals often charged for this offense include husbands, wives, mothers, fathers, cousins, sisters, brothers, parents, grandparents, girlfriends, boyfriends & roommates.

 Common examples of assault on a family member include hitting, punching, pushing, slapping, beating, spanking, striking, smacking, throwing & more.
 In Virginia, these charges can be very serious and we advise contacting Williams Stone Carpenter Buczek, PC to discuss your situation further.